rich-ramsey/knot_dmc/readme.md

 Richard Ramsey (richard.ramsey [[at]] hest.ethz.ch) and we will share the data and model objects with you, as long as it is for research purposes.

-# A note on using the R Markdown files, which are listed below #
+# A note on using the R Markdown files listed below #

 Some files, such as wrangle and effects files, can be executed chunk-by-chunk or in one entire script.